storm2k/sagextras/README.md

 ## ToDo

-Look into using the code from the 8.0 or 8.1 releases of Sage for the navwalker.
-This is currently using the 7.0.3 version, and it can be a little flaky.
+- NavWalker uses code from Sage release 8.1.1.
+Looking forward to modularizing utils it uses.
+- Gallery is now namespaced, looking forward to modularizing any utils it uses.